 Mr. Bromley has substantial first-chair trial experience, including jury trials before state and federal courts.
 His reputation extends to the international stage with his representation of Nortel Networks US.

 The bench trial was held simultaneously in US and Canada with two judges sitting together by video feed.
 ‘This was unprecedented,’ observes a peer.
 ‘There were over 100 depositions and 40 witnesses, and these judges were definitely no-nonsense, and after all they had to go through, were not about to suffer any fooling around.
 The lawyers definitely had their work cut out for them, but James [Bromley] did very well on that,’” Benchmark Analysis wrote.

 Domestically, Mr. Bromley has been highly regarded by the business and legal press, including The American Lawyer, which named him a “Dealmaker of the Year,” Benchmark Litigation, which named him “Bankruptcy Lawyer of the Year,” and Turnarounds & Workouts, which named him “Outstanding Restructuring Lawyer.”

-Mr. Bromley’s dedication to pro bono work has put him in the spotlight.
+Mr. Bromley’s dedication to pro bono work also has put him in the spotlight.
 In 2016, he was the lead trial counsel in Michael Ferguson v.
-JONAH, the landmark LGBT civil rights case that unanimously determined that conversion therapy and seeking to convert gay people constituted consumer fraud.
+JONAH, the landmark LGBT civil rights case where a jury unanimously determined that conversion therapy (peddling services that purport to change sexual orientation) constituted consumer fraud.

 “Jim [Bromley] and his team didn’t just show up for the fun stuff; they played a central role in every discovery kerfuffle, every deposition, every expert report, and every court argument… Jim’s closing argument enraptured the courtroom and had many of us in tears,” said David Dinielli, deputy legal director with the Southern Poverty Law Center, regarding the JONAH case.